 DATES/TIMES: The Retreat will open for check-in at 11:30 am on Friday.
 The first class begins at 1:30 pm on Friday, and the last class concludes at noon on Sunday.

-COST: The registration fee is $100 per person.
+COST: For 2018, the registration fee was $100 per person.
 Fees may vary each year due to event costs.
 Meals and lodging are separate (see below).
 Retreat t-shirts are available with registration or at the event for $10 each.

 Event registration is full.
 To add yourself to the waiting list, please print this registration form and mail it in with a check for payment - we will hold all checks until we determine if we have room for you.
 For the last few years, we have been able to accommodate everyone on the waiting list.

 CLASS SELECTION - In mid-summer, registered participants will receive an email with instructions on how to select class choices for the Retreat.
 Be sure to watch for that email, no later than August 1st.

 Whether you registered individually or with friends, you will have the option of selecting classes together or separately at the later date mentioned above.

 Meal Plans are available for $72 with registration so you can avoid standing in the cashier's line after each meal.
 Be sure to add your meal plan and/or t-shirt ($10) to your cart before clicking the "Checkout" button.
 After June 30th, the price for meal plans will increase to $80.

 Lodging arrangements need to be made separately, and Hickory Knob State Park will be taking reservations on Wednesday at 8am as well!
 Lodging reservations do not reserve you a spot in the Retreat, or vice versa.
 Park lodging fills up quickly, so be sure you make those arrangements soon by calling Hickory Knob at 1-800-491-1764.
 Be sure to tell them you are with the Women’s Outdoor Retreat.